To purchase on Amazon or to find where available in print format, click here.

 The Fire Within, the first book in the Marine Letsco Trilogy.
 Enjoy Marine’s story full of intrigue, romance, and a little murder mixed with thrills that keep you turning the page.
 Now available on Amazon!!!

-You can purchase it from Amazon at this link in paperback or e-book format: http://amazon.com/author/pambnewberry
+You can purchase it from Amazon at this link in paperback, audio, or e-book format.
+While there, visit and follow me on Amazon at http://amazon.com/author/pambnewberry

 Locally, you can purchase an autographed paperback copy from these fine locations: